Gender pay gap: Ireland

-In Ireland the average gender pay gap in 2022 was 9.3%.
+In Ireland, the average gender pay gap in 2022 was 9.3%.
 The Gender Pay Gap Information Act 2021 required all companies with more than 250 employees to publish annual gender pay gap reports, detailing mean and median gender pay gaps, bonus gaps, and information about gender representation within pay quartiles.
 In 2024, companies with more than 150 employees were included in the legislation.
 In 2025, all companies with 50 or more employees must report.

-When the gender pay gap legislation was introduced, the government stated that they would build a central portal to store the data, but this portal has not yet been delivered and no date had been communicated for its delivery as of November 2023.
+When the gender pay gap legislation was introduced, the government stated that it would build a central portal to store the data, but this portal has not yet been delivered; no date has been communicated for its delivery as of November 2023.

-The standard of quality in the reports published has varied significantly, with many reports containing significant errors and missing data.
+The quality of the published reports has varied widely, with many containing significant errors and missing data.

 Luxembourg

 In Luxembourg, the total gender income gap represents 32.5%.
 The gender pay gap of full-time workers regarding monthly gross wages has narrowed over the past few years.
-According to the data from OECD (Organization for Economic Co-operation and Development) the gender pay gap dropped over 10% between 2002 and 2015.
+According to data from the OECD (Organization for Economic Co-operation and Development), the gender pay gap narrowed by over 10% between 2002 and 2015.
 The gap is also dependent on the age group.
-Females between the ages of 25–34 years are getting higher wages than males in this time period.
-One of the reasons for that is that they have a higher level of education during this age.
-From the age of 35 years males earn higher salaries than females.
+Females between the ages of 25 and 34 earn higher wages than males in this age group.
+One reason is that they have a higher level of education at this age.
+From age 35 onward, males earn higher salaries than females.

-The current extent of gender pay gap refers to different factors such as varying working hours and diverse participation in the labor market.
+The current extent of the gender pay gap is due to factors such as differing working hours and varying labor market participation.
 More females (30.4%) than males (4.6%) are working part-time, due to this fact the overall working hours for females are lowered.
 The labor force participation represents 60.3% for females and 76% for males, because most women will take advantage of the maternity leave.
-Males participate more often in higher paid jobs, for instance in executive positions (93.7%), what affects the scale of the gender pay gap as well.
+Males participate more often in higher-paid jobs, for instance, in executive positions (93.7%), which affects the scale of the gender pay gap as well.

 There is also a gender gap in vocational degree (12%) and apprentice training (3.4%) in Luxembourg.